Calendar Extract

 Time-to-date hierarchy

-The Calendar extract allows the generation of hierarchical nodes for a time-to-date (TTD) analysis, which is a general term for year-to-date, month-to-date, etc.
+The calendar extract allows the generation of hierarchical nodes for a time-to-date (TTD) analysis, which is a general term for year-to-date, month-to-date, etc.

 The levels for which additional TTD nodes should be generated have to be defined in the time-to-date levels table in Integrator.
 They must have a different pattern than the "normal" date hierarchy levels so that the nodes can be distinguished.
 In most cases, one TTD level should be sufficient.